-The Department of Education operates a wide range of subsidy programs for elementary and secondary schools.
-The aid and all the related federal regulations have not generally lifted academic achievement.
-The department also provides subsidies to higher education through student loans and grants.
+The Department of Education operates a wide range of aid programs for elementary and secondary schools.
+The aid and related federal regulations have generally failed to lift academic achievement.
+The department also subsidizes higher education through student loan and grant programs.
 Unfortunately, that aid has fueled inflation in college tuition and is subject to widespread abuse.

 - K-12 Education Subsidies.
 Federal intervention into the nation’s schools has consumed great deals of taxpayer money and created large bureaucracies to administer the funding and regulations.
-However, it has produced little, if any, improvement in academic results.
+It has produced little, if any, improvement in academic results.

 - Higher Education Subsidies.
 Federal grants and loans for college students have contributed to soaring inflation in tuition costs.
 Student grant and loan programs have also been subject to high levels of fraud and abuse.

 Milton Friedman, Wall Street Journal, September 20, 2000